techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 **List your phone number** Add your phone numbers manually or by uploading a list.

 - To add phone numbers manually, enter numbers E.164 format, separated by a comma or semi-colon.
 Ranges aren't supported.
 Optional dashes or hyphens are supported.
-- To upload a list of phone numbers, the list must be in CSV format and must have only one column with a header designated as PhoneNumber.
-Each phone number must be in a separate row and in E.164 format.
+- To upload a list of phone numbers, use a CSV file with one column labeled **PhoneNumber**.
+Each row should contain a single phone number in E.164 format.

 ### Manage numbers

-The Manage numbers page provides an initial check to make sure the wizard recognizes the number format, matches the country or region you specified, and confirms a valid number.
+The **Manage numbers** page checks that the number format is correct, matches the specified country or region, and is valid before proceeding.

 If the number validation summary isn't successful, view the details to understand the reason.

-- Click on **View details** in the Number validation summary, or click on the red text in the summary below **Validation status** to check the reasons for phone number failure.
+- Select **View details** in the number validation summary pane, or select the phone number validation failure below **Validation status** to check the reasons for phone number failure.

 - If failure isn't understood, you may create a case with the TNS-Service Desk team through the [Phone Number Service Center portal](https://pstnsd.powerappsportals.com/create-ticket/).
     - For the scenario where you don't understand the number validation result, select Case Type = **General Inquiry** and in the description, provide the number validation summary that you see in TAC along with the list of phone numbers that you're trying to port.

-The Number validation summary must indicate all numbers are valid before the wizard can continue.
+The number validation summary must indicate all numbers are valid before you can proceed.
 If there are no errors, continue.

 ### Add account information